getditto/quickstart/README.md

 ## Common Prerequisites

+> While some of these apps can be built on other operating systems, the helper
+> scripts and project configuration has only been tested on macOS.

 Before you can build and run any of these apps, you will need to:

-1. Create an account in the [Ditto Portal](https://portal.ditto.live/).
+1. Create a free account in the [Ditto Portal](https://portal.ditto.live/).
 1. Create an app in the Ditto Portal.
+1. Copy the `.env.template` file to `.env`.
+   - in a terminal: `cp .env.template .env`.
+   - in a macOS Finder window, press `⇧⌘.` (SHIFT+CMD+period) to show hidden files.
+1. Save your app ID and online playground token in the `.env` file.

 Please see the app-specific README files for details on the tools necessary to build and run them.